blueteamhunter/sheriff/README.md

 # sheriff
 A simple DNS resolution tool
-Currently supporting the following record lookup:
+Currently supporting zone transfer attemps and the following record lookup:

 A Record Lookup
  - Address or IPv4 DNS records, these store IP addresses for domain names.